We have five factories and 19 years of experience in plant extracts

 5. Anti-Inflammatory Properties: Lycopene has anti-inflammatory properties that can help reduce inflammation in the body, which is linked to various chronic diseases.

-6. Bone Health: Some research indicates that Lycopene may help maintain bone health and reduce the risk of osteoporosis.
+6. Bone Health: Some research indicates that lycopene may help maintain bone health and reduce the risk of osteoporosis.

 7. Immune System Support: Lycopene can boost the immune system by enhancing the body's natural defenses against infections.